Social policy of the Obama administration: Criteria for selecting judges

+Sonia Sotomayor in 2009, and Elena Kagan in 2010.

 Internet regulation

 On November 10, 2014, President Obama recommended the Federal Communications Commission reclassify broadband Internet service as a telecommunications service in order to preserve net neutrality.

 Parental responsibility

 During a February 28, 2008, speech in Beaumont, Texas, Obama said, "It's not good enough for you to say to your child, 'Do good in school,' and then when that child comes home, you got the TV set on, you got the radio on, you don't check their homework, there is not a book in the house, you've got the video game playing...
 So turn off the TV set, put the video game away.
 Buy a little desk or put that child by the kitchen table.
 Watch them do their homework.
 If they don't know how to do it, give them help.
 If you don't know how to do it, call the teacher.
 Make them go to bed at a reasonable time.
 Keep them off the streets.
 Give 'em some breakfast...
 I also know that if folks letting our children drink eight sodas a day, which some parents do, or, you know, eat a bag of potato chips for lunch, or Popeyes for breakfast [...]
 You can't do that.
 Children have to have proper nutrition.
 That affects also how they study, how they learn in school."

 According to the White House website: "The President has also proposed an historic investment in providing home visits to low-income, first-time parents by trained professionals.
 The President and First Lady are also committed to ensuring that children have nutritious meals to eat at home and at school, so that they grow up healthy and strong."